Alignak-monitoring/alignak-doc/source/03_how_it_work/01_daemons.rst

     * Forwarding failed daemons configuration to spare daemons

-There can have only one active Arbiter, other arbiters acting as standby spares.
+There can have only one active Arbiter, other arbiters (if they exist in the configuration) are acting as standby spares.

 Scheduler
 ---------